 For Residential Tenancies Authority (RTA) information and RTA tenancy forms visit www.rta.qld.gov.au or phone the RTA on 1300 366 311.

 The QCAT application form lists all the relevant sections of the Act for both “urgent” and “non-urgent” tenancy applications.
 When you fill in the form, you will need to indicate what section/s you are applying under.

 Your QCAT application should also include details of your claim and state the orders you are seeking.
 You should attach copies of relevant documents or evidence to your application form.

 Parties must lodge at least 3 copies of the application with QCAT: one for the Applicant, one for each Respondent (if more than one Applicant or Respondent, lodge additional copies) and one for QCAT.

 QCAT can hear tenancy claims for amounts up to $25,000.

 QCAT filing fees

 When you lodge an application for QCAT, you will need to pay a filing fee.
-QCAT filing fees are between $24.60 and $315.70 depending on the amount of money (if any) you are claiming in your application.
-If you are seeking an order or claiming an amount under $500, the fee is $24.60.
 A list of fees is available on the QCAT website.

-If cost is a problem you can apply to QCAT for a waiver of the application fee.
+If are on Centrelink or pension payments, you can apply to QCAT for a waiver of the application fee due to your financial hardship.
 A form is available on the QCAT website.
-When seeking a waiver of the filing fee you will need to include evidence of your low income and financial hardship, such as a copy of a current pension card, health care card or Centrelink letter.
+If you are applying to QCAT for a waiver of the filing fee you need to include evidence of your low income, such as a copy of a current pension card, or Centrelink income statement.

 Can you be represented?